 We are committed to creating a caring, friendly environment where every member of the school can thrive.
 Students should be safe and able to learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our school and will not be tolerated.
 If bullying does occur, in or out of school, all students should be able to tell and know that incidents will be dealt with promptly and effectively.
 We are a telling school.
 This means anyone who knows that bullying is happening is expected to tell a member of staff and never to be a bystander.
 The student's voice is important within the School.

-This policy has been drawn up taking into account the DfE's guidance Preventing and tackling bullying (July 2017) Keeping Children safe in Education 2022 and Working Together to Safeguard Children 2018 and will be reviewed against any new government guidance issued from time to time.
+This policy has been drawn up taking into account the DfE's guidance Preventing and tackling bullying (July 2017) Keeping Children safe in Education 2024 and Working Together to Safeguard Children 2023 and will be reviewed annually and as government guidance changes.

-What is bullying?
+What is Bullying?